To be considered for admission to the Graduate Certificate in Medical Neuroscience, students must:

 Please note: The application will ask you for three letters of recommendation, but this is not required.
 GRE scores are also not required for admission.

-Applications for Fall Semester admission are due on May 1 of each year.
+Applications for Fall Semester admission are due on June 5, 2023.

-Applications for Spring Semester admission are due on October 1 of each year.
+Applications for Spring Semester admission are due on October 1, 2023.

 How to Apply

 For consideration, submit the following materials:

 - Complete the online MSU Application for Graduate Certificate.
 Start a new application.
 The certificate program code is 7135.
 After you have completed your application, please feel free to contact the Neuroscience Program office at firstname.lastname@example.org anytime after the application deadline to verify your application is complete.
 Our admissions committee does not review incomplete applications.